google/comprehensive-rust/src/pattern-matching.md

 <details>

 Key Points:
-* You might point out how some specific characters are being used when in a patten
+* You might point out how some specific characters are being used when in a pattern
   * `|` as an `or`
   * `..` can expand as much as it needs to be
   * `1..=5` represents an inclusive range